-How long do I have to log my hours?
-Starting in the 2008 fall semester, Superior Edge participants have six (6) months to log an activity.
-Superior Edge participants who joined prior to the 2008 fall semester have until they graduate.
+- How long do I have to log my hours?
+Superior Edge participants have six months to log an activity.

-Can I count hours from the college I transferred from or from my high school?
-No, only the hours obtained while enrolled as an NMU student.
+- Can I count hours from the college I transferred from or from my high school?
+No, only the hours obtained while enrolled as an NMU student count.

-What is civic engagement?
+- What is civic engagement?
 Individual and collective actions designed to identify and address issues of public concern.
-Civic engagement can take many forms, from individual volunteerism to organizational involvement to electoral participation.
 It can include efforts to directly address an issue, work with others in a community to solve a problem or interact with the institutions of representative democracy.
-(Pew Charitable Trusts) Some examples of civic engagement include: attending political, governmental, ASNMU, non-profit, or board (i.e., NMU Board of Trustee, etc.) meetings; attending public hearings; or volunteering for a political campaign/project, etc. To see what civic engagement opportunities we have available now, please click here.
+(Pew Charitable Trusts) Some examples of civic engagement include: attending or working on community/political campaigns; government, ASNMU, non-profit, or board (i.e., NMU Board of Trustee, etc.) meetings; attending public hearings; serving on a jury; working at an election, etc. To see what civic engagement opportunities we have available now, please click here.

-What is diversity?
-All characteristics which make people different from each other.
+- What is diversity?
+All characteristics which make people different from each other (something outside of your comfort zone).
 Relating to those outside the groups to which you belong (i.e., age, ethnicity, socioeconomic class/income, gender, physical abilities/qualities, mental abilities/qualities, sexual orientation, religious affiliation, gender expression, educational background, geographic location, marital status, parental status, work experience, housing locale, etc.).
 Are you looking for some possible opportunities?
 If so, click here to find out more.